Skip to main content

 • “The graphics are very good, and I have not come across any bugs yet.”

-• “Visuals have a fuzz around everything that starts to strain the eyes after a while, even on full settings.”
+• “There is a fuzz around everything that starts to strain the eyes after a time, even on full settings.”

-• “A lot of the visuals are blurry and difficult to read because the text is just way too small; for example, during the first network management course, you can hardly read the sticky notes in the hotbar due to small and blurry text.”
+• “Many visuals are blurry and difficult to read because the text is too small; for example, during the first network management course, the sticky notes in the hotbar are hard to read due to small, blurry text.”

 • grinding